William Mason's "Onward"

 While one locomotive is known to have been shipped from the Nevada Central, the other two may have come from other Union Pacific narrow gauge lines.
 This is corroborated by some 1885 Union Pacific correspondence and reports.
 Assistant Auditor George W. Hall was sent to Battle Mountain January 1st, 1885, by General Manager S. R. Callaway to examine the Nevada Central records while it was under Union Pacific control.
 Hall's Report of January 25th notes that "one of the Locomotives belonging to the Nevada Central Rwy.
 Co. was by order of Mr. S. H. H. Clarke [sic], former Gen'l Manager of the Union Pacific Rwy.
 Co. shipped to the Utah Northern Rw'y, and I understand is in use on that road.
 The Nevada Central has never received any credit for the service of its locomotive."
 Sidney Dillon, former U. P. president, writing to President Charles Adams March 16, 1885, in response to a query about the Nevada Central engine, says "It has heretofore been customary to place the machinery on our different roads ... where it would be the most available and the greatest benefit to the whole system....
 I knew at the time that there was a change of machinery proposed, between the Nevada Central and Utah & Northern roads and told Mr. Clark to do what he thought best in the matter."

-According to the Union Pacific's 1885 roster, engine no. 296, which was old Utah & Northern no. 45, is a Mason engine with the same dimensions as Mr. Mason's Onward.
+According to the Union Pacific's 1885 roster, engine no. 296, which was old Utah & Northern no. 45, was a Mason engine with the same dimensions as Mr. Mason's Onward.
 The Utah & Northern apparently considered the Nevada Central's "Dinky" its own, and immediately assigned it no. 45, because very soon after its arrival on the U. & N. it had found its way to Spring Hill, Montana, a division point 300 miles north of Ogden where a no. 45 was duly recorded in an old oil record book as having been lubricated before the end of December 1882.
 If the "Dinky" was to be used as a switch engine on the U. & N., Spring Hill would have been one of the possible places for it to be assigned.
-(Spring Hill was where the Utah & Northern rail line met the Red Rock River, approximately 294 miles north of Ogden, and according to the book "Montana Place Names" published in 2009, Spring Hill was renamed Lima in 1889.)

 Unfortunately, Onward's end is not precisely known.
-While it appears in the 1885 roster, but was not shown in the inventory of the Union Pacific's locomotives as of September 1, 1887, made in connection with the U.S. Pacific Railway Commission's investigation of the Union Pacific.
-However, this inventory admits to covering only 60 percent of the Union Pacific motive power, so no. 296 could easily have been still in service, or at least in existence.
+While it appears in the 1885 roster, the little locomotive was not shown in the inventory of the Union Pacific's locomotives as of September 1, 1887.
+This 1887 report was made in connection with the U.S. Pacific Railway Commission's investigation of the Union Pacific.
+However, this same 1887 inventory admits to covering only 60 percent of the Union Pacific motive power, so no. 296 could easily have been still in service, or at least in existence.

 "In the interval between May 27 and the 16th of September, more than 60 per cent of the locomotives of the Union Pacific system were carefully examined, noting their general condition and the condition of their principal parts, also the date of their construction and the names of the manufacturers."
 "It was impracticable within the limited time to make similar inspection of all the locomotives of the system, but enough were inspected to enable a comparison with the regular monthly report which is made to the general manager of the company of the condition of the motive power." ("Statement of the Condition of the Motive Power of the Union Pacific Railway System on September 1, 1887," Testimony Taken By the United States Pacific Railway Commission, Volume VIII, Ex.
 Doc 51, Part 9, page 4470; available via Google Books)